Jahia/Marketing-Factory-Variant-listener-sample/README.md

 ## Usage

 * Activate the module on your web site
-* Add the component `Variant Listener Sample` in your web page
+* Add the component `Variant Listener Sample` in your web page (this component is available in `Marketing factory components` section)
 * If your page contains some Personalisations or Optimization tests the component previously added will display all the event details related to the variants displayed

 ## Details